isagoya/astro-hananiawan-m2/src/pages/md/chapt06.md

 One day in 1995, the north wind rattled the windows.

 “Hello, Mr. Iha, this is Setsuko from the eighth graduating class of the high school.
 I called Keiko and finally got your phone number.
 Yes, it's been 30 years!
 Have you been watching TV?
 No, you don't watch singing programs, do you?
-I was watching ‘The Hit Parade of the Good Old Days’on TV a while ago.
+I was watching ‘The Hit Parade of the Good Old Days on TV a while ago.
 Funaki Kazuo sang “The Third Year of High School,” and I always remember your face when I hear that song.
 Suddenly, I wanted to talk with you, and I asked everywhere for your information.
 When I hear this song, I can't stop crying.
 Because you were our leader and you strongly encouraged us to make our dream come true.
 You yourself knew that you could not join us, but you never said a word.
 I will never forget that.

-## Rejection
+## Refusal

 It was my ex-wife, Akiko, who was a surgical nurse in the operating room during my major orthopedic surgeries.
 She had, in a sense, observed the entire "human body modification" process, both during the surgeries and in rehabilitation after the surgeries.
 After graduating from Associate Nursing School, she was assigned to the surgical unit.
 The new nurse's main task was to take care of the patients before and after surgery, and she also served as a liaison between the patients and Dr. Hashizume.